EllieHieldInterview/cushon-take-home-task/cushon-investment-platform-front-end/README.md

 This application has e2e tests using [Playwright](https://playwright.dev/)

-First start the application in one terminal window (see above)
+The application will be launched by the webserver command in the playwright.config.ts file

 ## Headless Mode

-In a second terminal window run
+To run the tests in headless mode run

 ```
 npm run e2e